 Margaret studied music at Goldsmiths’ College, joined the LBS as a choir member in 1972, was then invited to join the Committee of Management as Choir Registrar and was subsequently elected Secretary of the Society in 1974.
 She married the London Bach Society’s founder-conductor Dr. Paul Steinitz in October 1976.

-For the next twelve years She took care of her husband’s busy schedule, managing the affairs of the Society including the amalgamation of the London Bach Society with Steinitz Bach Players to form a new and more cohesive charity in 1983, major fund-raising, managing the annual public series of concerts (including the completion of the historic LBS Bach cantata cycle in 1987), broadcasts, British Council tours to Bulgaria and to the GDR (now part of unified Germany).
+For the next twelve years she took care of her husband’s busy schedule, managing the affairs of the Society including the amalgamation of the London Bach Society with Steinitz Bach Players to form a new and more cohesive charity in 1983, major fund-raising, managing the annual public series of concerts (including the completion of the historic LBS Bach cantata cycle in 1987), broadcasts, British Council tours to Bulgaria and to the GDR (now part of unified Germany).

 Following the Bach cantata cycle completion in 1987, it was the express wish of Paul Steinitz that the London Bach Society, including its own professional orchestra Steinitz Bach Players, be continued and developed after he died.
-An annual Bach Festival was chosen as the vehicle to achieve this, something Paul was planning to launch, and to continue to promote the Bach story within the Society’s charitable purpose.
+An annual Bach Festival was chosen as the vehicle to achieve this, something Paul was planning to launch post-cantata cycle, and to continue to promote the Bach story within the Society’s charitable purpose.

 Together with the London Bach Society Council Members, Mrs Steinitz is implementing and promoting the LBS Strategic Plan (2019-2021 “Upwards and Outwards“) that includes further development, the provision (either rented, donated or sponsorship-in-kind) of a central office location for the London Bach Society and the promotion of other projects.